 Tell me about one of the main characters and what you love about him or her?

-Where is your website and blog so my readers can check out your recent and past books that you have written?
+You're right.
+I really liked Jenny, too.
+Where is your website so my readers can check out your recent and past books that you have written?

-Medieval Romances are so intriguing.
-Thank you for this interview, Anna.
-I hope my readers will check out your new book.
+Thank you so much for this interview, Ann.
+I thoroughly enjoyed your book.
+I hope my readers will check it out.